 6. Set up your systems to measure & report on OKRs

-Systems like Performio are a great tool for Sales Directors to embed an OKR plan within their organization.
+Sales Performance Management software like Performio are a great tool for Sales Directors to embed an OKR plan within their organization.
 Features such as the dashboards and reports can be set up to reflect the OKR plan and provide information at a click for Sales Directors.